QuickBooks Blog

 How To Create Balance Sheets For Your Small Business?

-There are a number of ways in which you can prepare a new balance sheet for your business.
-The quickest and most error-free way of preparing a balance sheet is with the help of accounting software.
+There are a number of ways in which you can prepare a new balance sheet for your business, but the fastest and most reliable way of preparing a balance sheet is with the help of accounting software.

 However, you can also choose to prepare a new balance sheet manually or using a balance sheet template.